tuttelikz/tuttelikz/README.md

 I have completed my Ph.D. in Biomedical Engineering from UNIST.

-Open to new opportunities, ping me for suggestions.
+Open to new opportunities; ping me for suggestions.

 To learn more, please have a look on my [personal website](https://tuttelikz.github.io/about/) and [LinkedIn](https://www.linkedin.com/in/tuttelikz/).